Trading Bitcoin at Merrill Edge

 Finding Crypto ETFs at Merrill Edge

-It’s very simple to track down funds at Merrill Edge that hold Bitcoin and Ethereum.
-Click on Research in the main menu and choose ETFs under Investments & Screeners.
+Locating ETFs that invest in Bitcoin and Ethereum at Merrill Edge is straightforward.
+Click the Research tab in the main menu and choose ETFs under Investments & Screeners.

-On the ETFs page, notice the second row of tabs below the main row; you’ll see one for the ETF Screener.
-Click on it.
+On the ETFs page, look at the second row of tabs below the main navigation and select ETF Screener.

 Researching Crypto ETFs at Merrill Edge

-To see details on a particular fund, look for the down arrow next to its ticker symbol on the results page.
-A small menu with five choices will appear:
+To view details for a specific ETF, click the drop-down arrow next to the ticker symbol in the results list.
+A small menu appears with five options:

 - Add to watchlist